pump up chamber

 how it works

-Simply put, the pressure chamber is just a device for applying air pressure to a leaf (or small shoot), where most of the leaf is inside the chamber but a small part of the leaf stem (the petiole) is exposed to the outside of the chamber through a seal.
+Simply put, the pressure chamber is just a device for applying air pressure to a leaf (or small shoot), where most of the leaf is inside the chamber, but a small part of the leaf stem (the petiole) is exposed to the outside of the chamber through a seal.
 The amount of pressure that it takes to cause water to appear at the cut surface of the petiole tells you how much tension the leaf is experiencing on its water.
 A high value of pressure means a high value of tension and a high degree of water stress.
 The unit of pressure most commonly used is Bar.
 (1 Bar = 14.5 PSI)

 Pump Up Chamber Measurements